 One of the best weapons you have in your arsenal is simply walking away.
 Honestly, it works!
 If you are quoted an outrageous price or the vendor is seemingly unwilling to budge on his or her price, then simply smile, thank them for their time and walk away.
 Most of the time you will instantly be chased down the street with a better offer or even an agreement to your own quoted price!

 There is no reason to barter excessively to the last pound, baht, rupee or peso just because you can.
 Remember that the vendor is just trying to make a living too, and often whatever you are being asked to pay is still cheap by western standards.
+They come down a little, you go up a little and you both arrive at a price you are both happy with.

 If you buy something that both you and the vendor considers a good price and later come across the same item for a little less, or you pay a little more for one taxi journey than you did for the last one, don’t worry.
 You haven’t been ripped off, as long as the difference isn’t the equivalent of a few nights accommodation anyway!
 Often the difference is literally pennies by western standards, and it is easy for many backpackers to forget that fact.
 As long as you are happy with the price you are paying and the vendor is happy with the profit they have made, then it is a good deal.